toolness/pathfinder-unity-fun/README.md

 ## Quick start

 The project currently only works on Windows, and it only supports Unity projects that use the OpenGL backend.
+It has been tested with Unity 2019.1.

 ```
 git submodule init